Eventador/eventador.github.io/_documentation/getting_started_guide.md

 ## Consuming from the Eventador SQL Interface

 The SQL Interface is based on PipelineDB/PostgreSQL.
-You can define a continuous view using simple SQL syntax and the views are continuously updated as data comes in from the pipeline.
+You can define a continuous view using simple SQL syntax and the views are continuously updated as data comes in from the stack.
 Views can be simple aggregations, time-windows, advanced analytics, or anything else as defined by the PipelineDB SQL syntax and functions.

 A continuous view is a view of a SQL Stream.
-The stream is automatically built when a pipeline is created.
+The stream is automatically built when a stack is created.
 A sample continuous view is created named ```ev_sample_view```.
 You can create more continuous views as needed.
 The database enforces SSL and causes the client to use SSL by default.

 To login to the database and query the sample view and create more continuous views: